Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

     }
     ```

-### Web application and Resource server are in the same application
+### Web application and Resource server in the same application

 This scenario is a combination of `Accessing a web application` and `Accessing a resource server`.